AlexandreDecan/sismic/docs/execution.rst

 You can override :py:meth:`~pyss.simulator.Simulator._transition_step` and define how situations in which several transitions are triggered are dealt.
 The remaining of the implementation is already conceived in a way to deal with multiple transitions fired at once.
+In particular, your implementation should return an appropriate ``MicroStep`` instances where transitions, entered states and exited states are ordered according to your arbitrary choice to deal with non-determinism.